curl/everything-curl/http-post.md

 own server or a test server that just outputs exactly what it gets.
 Completing that form submission will then show you exactly how a browser sends it.

-A third option is of course to use a network capture tool such as Wireshark to check exactly what is sent over the wire.
+A third option is, of course, to use a network capture tool such as Wireshark to check exactly what is sent over the wire.
 If you're working with HTTPS, you can't see form submissions in clear text on the wire but instead you need to make sure you can have wireshark extract your TLS private key from your browser.
-See the Wireshark documentation for details on that.
+See the Wireshark documentation for details on doing that.

 ### Javascript and forms

-A very common mitigation against automated "agents" or scripts using curl, is to have the page with the HTML form use javascript to set values of some input fields, usually then one of the hidden ones.
-Like perhaps there's some javascript code that executes on page load or when the submit button is pressed and it sets a magic value that the server then can verify is set before it considers the submission to be valid.
+A very common mitigation against automated "agents" or scripts using curl is to have the page with the HTML form use javascript to set values of some input fields, usually one of the hidden ones.
+Often, there's some Javascript code that executes on page load or when the submit button is pressed which sets a magic value that the server then can verify before it considers the submission to be valid.

-You can usually work around that by just reading the javascript code and redo that logic in your script.
-Using the above mentioned tricks to check exactly what a browser sends is then also a good helper.
+You can usually work around that by just reading the Javascript code and redoing that logic in your script.
+Using the above mentioned tricks to check exactly what a browser sends is then also a good help.